|

 Shelterbelts reduce wind speed, provide snow catch,

 and have wildlife benefits.
-Plastic mulch is also available which reduces
+Plastic and fabric mulch is also available which reduces

 |